Samuel-Msqt/validation_and_development_dyablo/README.md

 rho_crit was used before but serve no purpose anymore since I have added my code.

 write_variables, zre was previously used to store the value of the redshift for the end of reionization.
-Now the purpose of zre is to **store de stellar mass density in each cell**.
+Now the purpose of zre is to **store the stellar mass density in each cell**.

 We also made it so the size of each cell is 1 Mpc to work well with the fit.